Hunting l Maine GuideMoose Safari l Fall in Maine l Boating l Ski Areas l Snowmobiling l Fun Facts

-ATV Maine
+Guide To ATV In Maine

 Most of the hundreds of miles of ATV trails located throughout Maine are on private land and are maintained by local ATV clubs.
-Because of the collaboration between private landowners, ATV clubs, and the state' official ATV association, A.T.V.
+Because of the collaboration between private landowners, ATV clubs, and the state’s official ATV association, A.T.V.
 Maine (Alliance of Trail Vehicles), Maine has quality and diverse trail riding available for respectful usage.

-Maine' vast wilderness is owned, in large part, by large timber and paper companies who allow individuals access to the property for recreational purposes.
+Maine’s vast wilderness is owned, in large part, by large timber and paper companies who allow individuals access to the property for recreational purposes.
 There is a huge network of interconnected forest access trails (990,000-acres) in western Maine, for example, which is available for respectful riding.

 ATV'ers should be mindful that without the use of private land, most trails wouldn't exist and riding is a privilege that is granted by the landowner.
 Also many Maine trails are not open during mud season.

 The Bureau of Parks and Lands ATV Program set up a Trails Committee with the purpose of establishing a statewide interconnecting ATV trail system.
-By coordinating efforts among existing ATV clubs, encouraging new clubs to start up, and working in harmony with landowner concerns, Maine' ATV opportunities should continue to grow and improve.
+By coordinating efforts among existing Maine ATV clubs, encouraging new clubs to start up, and working in harmony with landowner concerns, Maine’s ATV opportunities should continue to grow and improve.

 Complete list of ATV guidelines.

-To register your ATV visit the Maine' Department of Inland Fisheries and Wildlife website or for applications and Maine agency locations, call 207-287-5230.
+To register your ATV visit the Maine Department of Inland Fisheries and Wildlife website, or for applications and Maine agency locations, call 207-287-5230.

 And remember, it is unlawful to operate an ATV on closed trails; this is for the protection of the environment as well as to help continue to build positive relations with Maine landowners.
+Enjoy the ride and respect the land when you ATV Maine.

 Maine ATV Club Trails